 Metros: Lavapiés, Tirso de Molina, Antón Martín, Atocha (Lines 1, 3)

-Located just south of Plaza Mayor, this neighborhood is made up of beautiful Latin architecture and small colorful alleyways between 18th-century buildings.
+Located just south of Plaza Mayor, this neighborhood in Madrid is made up of beautiful Latin architecture and small colorful alleyways between 18th-century buildings.
 Here you’ll see tons of streets lined with restaurants and their respective terrazas, as well as traditional bars and interesting antiques shops.
 On Sunday mornings, La Latina’s famous outdoor flea market, El Rastro, engulfs La Cava Baja and the entire surrounding area and is packed with vendors and shoppers alike.
 The basilica’s elegant dome stands as a backdrop to the area’s bustling streets, restaurants and taverns, which are dotted with interesting graffiti and street art.
 Perhaps the most popular neighborhood for a tapas crawl with friends, this eclectic and vibrant barrio is a unique place to spend time exploring one of the oldest parts of Madrid.

 Metros: La Latina (Line 5)